Buttery shortcrust pastry stuffed with a beautiful gooey cheese, potato and onion filling.

 - While the pastry bases are cooking, make the filling.

-- Melt the 2 tbsp of butter in a second pan and add the sliced onion.
-Stir and cook over a medium heat for 5 minutes until the onion softens.
+- Melt the butter in a second pan and add the sliced onion.
+Stir and cook over a medium heat for 5 minutes until the onion softens.2 tbsp unsalted butter, 1 large onion

-- Sprinkle on the 2 tbsp of flour and stir to coat the onions.
-Cook for a further minute.
+- Sprinkle on the flour and stir to coat the onions.
+Cook for a further minute.2 tbsp plain (all-purpose) flour

-- Add the 180ml (¾ cup) of milk a splash at a time, whilst stirring, until the milk is fully incorporated.
+- Add the milk a splash at a time, whilst stirring, until the milk is fully incorporated.180 ml (3/4 cup) whole (full-fat) milk

 - Stir together until the cheese has melted and the potatoes break down.
 The filling should be thick and only just pourable.
 You can stir in an extra splash of milk if the filling looks too thick.